You are here

-Moving to France?Call Selectra's English-speaking customer service helpline at 09 87 67 37 93 (Monday to Friday from 8.30 am to 8 pm, Saturdays from 9.30 am to 6 pm) to open an account and find a supplier and plan that meets your needs.
+Moving to France?Call Selectra's English-speaking customer service helpline at 09 87 67 37 93 or through the free callback service (Monday to Friday from 8.30 am to 8 pm, Saturdays from 9.30 am to 6 pm) to open an account and find a supplier and plan that meet your needs.

 Orange (formerly France Telecom), the historic telecommunications provider in France, operates an English-speaking customer helpline available at 09 69 36 39 00 (+339 69 36 39 00 when dialed from abroad).
 While other telecommunications providers have limited English-language support, you can often find better prices when you shop around.

-Looking for a Mobile Phone in France?Call Selectra's English-speaking customer service helpline at 09 77 55 72 27 (Monday to Friday from 9:30 am - 7:30 pm) to find a supplier and plan that meets your needs.
+Looking for a Mobile Phone in France?Call Selectra's English-speaking customer service helpline at 09 77 55 72 27 or through the free callback service (Monday to Friday from 9:30 am - 7:30 pm) to find a supplier and plan that meet your needs.